josepmdc/ApC-Kaggle/README.md

 `pip install -r requirements.txt`

 ## Demo
+The best way to see the results is to look at the notebook in the notebooks folder, but if you want there's a demo available.
-A demo is available, you can use it running the following command in the
+You can use it running the following command in the terminal:
-terminal:

 ```sh
 python3 src/main.py
 ```

+It will ask if you want to load the pretrained models from the models folder.
+If you say no it will train the models again.

 ## Models
+The following models are implemented:

 **Linear Regression** R2 score = 0.55

 **Decision Tree Regressor**: R2 score = 0.66